Allied Critical Metals Inc.: Allied Critical Metals Further Highlights Rapid Payback, Capital Efficiency and Infrastructure from Borralha PEA

 Simplified Annual Cash Flow Metrics

-The initial Borralha mine plan is expected to generate strong annual cash flow11 supported by life-of-mine average production of approximately 1,708 tonnes WO3 per annum, a nominal processing rate of 1.4 Mtpa, and an average mill feed grade of approximately 0.20% WO3.
+The initial Borralha Project mine plan is expected to generate strong annual cash flow[11] supported by life-of-mine average production of approximately 1,708 tonnes WO3 per annum, a nominal processing rate of 1.4 Mtpa, and an average mill feed grade of approximately 0.20% WO3.

 Table 5 - Cash-Flow11 Table